nanego/redmine_autocomplete_subject/README.md

 Redmine Autocomplete Subject plugin
 =======================

-Autofill the subject of the new issue when the user select the tracker, the category or the other issue fields.
+Autofill the subject of the issue based on selected tracker, category or other issue fields.